First published in June 2019, updated in February 2021.

-The Mapogo lion coalition is a notorious band of brothers that went on a vicious quest to dominate and rule the Sabi Sands region in South Africa’s Kruger National Park.
-The coalition became infamous for their sheer power and strength in taking over and controlling an area of approximately 70,000 hectares.
+Immortalized by the famous wildlife documentary, Brothers in Blood: The Lions of the Sabi Sand, the Mapogo lion coalition is a notorious band of brothers that went on a vicious quest to dominate and rule the Sabi Sands region in South Africa’s Kruger National Park.
+The coalition became infamous for its sheer power and strength in taking over and controlling an area of approximately 70,000 hectares.

 The lion coalition was allegedly named after a South African security company, Mapogo A Mathamaga Security.
 No longer in operation, the Mapogo A Mathamaga was known for its intense and often brutal forms of dealing with criminals.

-The six lions of the Mapogo Coalition were named:
+The six lions of the Mapogo lion coalition are named: